Careers360 Logo

 • Different environmental laws should be applied to preserve biodiversity.

-• Endangered species must always be given extra care with safe environmental conditions.
+• Endangered species must always be given extra care in safe environmental conditions.

 • High-risk ecosystems should be given priority.